-How can you plan for the future and continually prepare your organization to expect the unexpected?
+How can you plan for the future and continually prepare your organisation to expect the unexpected?
 By driving enterprise agility.
-Explore the four pillars of the agile and adaptive enterprise, as well as key questions that can help your organization move beyond quick fixes—and toward a complete reimagination of how to operate.
+Explore the four pillars of the agile and adaptive enterprise, as well as key questions that can help your organisation move beyond quick fixes—and toward a complete reimagination of how to operate.

-Looking back on the past year, organizations had to pivot like never before.
-While maintaining business continuity and the physical and mental health of their employees, organizations had to adapt to an economy in crisis, new virtual ways of working, and rapidly changing consumer behaviors.
+Looking back on the past year, organisations had to pivot like never before.
+While maintaining business continuity and the physical and mental health of their employees, organisations had to adapt to an economy in crisis, new virtual ways of working, and rapidly changing consumer behaviours.

-Now, with the gradual distribution of vaccines, organizations are increasingly planning for more changes.
-In the face of this unknown, organizations must be adaptable, with the ability to embrace change and rapidly respond to internal and external forces.
+Now, with the gradual distribution of vaccines, organisations are increasingly planning for more changes.
+In the face of this unknown, organisations must be adaptable, with the ability to embrace change and rapidly respond to internal and external forces.

-Before, an organization’s desire to become more agile and innovative was an indicator of success.
-Now, being an agile organization is an imperative for survival.
+Before, an organisation’s desire to become more agile and innovative was an indicator of success.
+Now, being an agile organisation is an imperative for survival.
 So how exactly do you design for agility and adaptability?
-First, recognize that an organization is both a technical construct that needs to be engineered for efficiency and a social construct that needs to be nurtured to empower its workforce, customers, and communities.
+First, recognise that an organisation is both a technical construct that needs to be engineered for efficiency and a social construct that needs to be nurtured to empower its workforce, customers, and communities.

-A private, not-for-profit clinical research center was burdened by a complex and bureaucratic organizational structure.
-An assessment uncovered an abundance of shadow organizations, undefined roles, and inconsistent leadership responsibilities.
-The research center began with defining a purpose and refreshed operating model that intentionally centralized its functions around defined capabilities for each team, eliminating shadow organizations.
-Through reducing unnecessary layers of decision making and driving role clarity, the simplified organization structure reduced time to market by 50% and reduced costs while introducing employees to a more productive, straightforward way of working.
+A private, not-for-profit clinical research center was burdened by a complex and bureaucratic organisational structure.
+An assessment uncovered an abundance of shadow organisations, undefined roles, and inconsistent leadership responsibilities.
+The research center began with defining a purpose and refreshed operating model that intentionally centralised its functions around defined capabilities for each team, eliminating shadow organisations.
+Through reducing unnecessary layers of decision-making and driving role clarity, the simplified organisation structure reduced time to market by 50% and reduced costs while introducing employees to a more productive, straightforward way of working.

-The COVID-19 pandemic forced organizations to rise to unprecedented challenges that required fast decisions and an empowered workforce to survive.
-Now, these organizations can carry these changes into the next chapter of their journeys.
+The COVID-19 pandemic forced organisations to rise to unprecedented challenges that required fast decisions and an empowered workforce to survive.
+Now, these organisations can carry these changes into the next chapter of their journeys.